 As with any new supplement or change to your wellness routine, it's always a good idea to consult with a healthcare provider before taking creatine or any other supplement.

 Are There Side Effects to Taking Creatine Every Day?

 There is no issue with taking creatine every day.
 In fact, many athletes have noticed significant benefits from incorporating creatine into their daily wellness routine.

 Be sure when you take your creatine supplement that you're following the recommendations for how much to take.
 If you take too much creatine, you may experience stomach discomfort or even increases in body weight caused from water retention.

 What's the Best Way to Take Creatine?

 Creatine supplementation can be easily implemented into your daily routine.

-First things first, find a good quality supplement such as Naked Creatine which contains 100% creatine monohydrate and nothing else.
-Since this product is flavor-free and dissolves quickly, you’re able to add it to a variety of foods or drinks.
+It's important to find a good quality supplement such as Naked Creatine which contains 100% creatine monohydrate, with no added ingredients.
+Since this product is flavor-free and dissolves quickly, it's easy to mix into a variety of foods and beverages.